databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_setnodata(tile, nodata)

-    Returns a new raster tile with the nodata value set to :code:`nodata`.
+    Returns a new tile tile with the nodata value set to :code:`nodata`.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :param nodata: The nodata value to set.
     :type nodata: Column (DoubleType) / ArrayType(DoubleType)